 - If this was the day we broke up the monolith, what would that look like?

-As I lost those two Boot.dev embers, and while I learned that Anthropic was afraid to release their latest model Mythos lest it shatter our lovely little Internet, with the help of AI (resisting the urge to have the AI do the coding), I produced for my own private edification – for now:
+As I lost those two Boot.dev embers, and while I learned that Anthropic was afraid to release their latest model Mythos lest it shatter our lovely little Internet, I produced for my own private edification (for now) the following artifacts:

 - A design governance doc, a feature development loop, an API lifecycle guide, a schema versioning strategy